coookie1010/coookie1010/README.md

 Hi there I'm Coookie
 I've been practicing coding as a hobby for 14 years now.

-I'm former security specialist for many years before i decide to stick on game development
+I'm former security specialist for many years and decide to quit and focus on game developments

 ```
 🏫 Studying Information Technology